-New York Standard Residential Lease Agreement Templates – PDF
+New York Residential Lease Agreement | PDF – MS Word

 It is recommended that the property owner or manager verify the credit and employment information given by a tenant through the rental application before signing to any long term agreement.
 This will lessen the likelihood of late payments, an uncooperative tenant, and a stressful and costly eviction process.
 Once the tenant has been qualified for the residence, he or she should be issued a lease agreement and access to the property once all deposits and first months’ rent has been paid.

-Security Deposit Laws
+- Security Deposit Laws

 Lead-Based Paint – In accordance with federal law, the lease of any property built prior to 1978 must be accompanied by a signed lead-based paint disclosure form notifying the tenant of the possibility of lead-based paint on the premises.

-There are no statutes which provide a tenant with a grace period in which to pay rent if late.
+There are no statutes that provide a tenant with a grace period in which to pay rent if late.
 The amount owed should be delivered to the landlord in accordance with the rental agreement.